nilesh1013/tweetphish/README.md

 TweetPhish
 ==========

-A project for checking phishing urls on twitter tweets
+A Python Django project for checking phishing urls on twitter tweets